Lynne Faulconbridge is proof positive that it’s never too late to begin a career in emergency and critical care.

 A PhD holder who graduated two decades ago, Lynne was 43 when she made the decision to leave her job in small animal practice and join Vets Now.
 She began working as a veterinary surgeon in our busy Birmingham clinic after completing our 12-week distance learning course Refresh Your Edge.

-In this Q&A, Lynne, who lives in Walsall with her husband, their two tortoises, two leopard geckos, an aviary of birds and tank of White Cloud Mountain minnows, gives us the lowdown on her career and why she enjoys working for Vets Now.
+In this Q&A, Lynne, who lives in Walsall with her husband, their two tortoises, two leopard geckos, an aviary of birds and tank of White Cloud Mountain minnows, gives us the lowdown on her career and why she believes Refresh Your Edge is the perfect platform for experienced vets to take sole charge in an emergency clinic.

 How did you end up at Vets Now?
 I graduated from Glasgow Veterinary School 20 years ago and have been in small animal practice ever since.
 I took a three-year break after the first 18 months to complete a PhD in feline virology before returning to clinical work.
 At the age of 43, I was ready for a change and, having always enjoyed the excitement of emergency cases, decided to enter the field of ECC.
 Vets Now is the largest provider of veterinary ECC in the UK and was the natural choice to further my career.